 Pastor Paul Koch was called as senior pastor in January 1989.
 (Pastor Koch retired in June 2009.)
 Three major goals for mission and ministry were established: Ebenezer would become a home for those seeking a place to explore their own spirituality; Ebenezer would become a community center in which organizations and activities that addressed the interests and needs of the north side would be welcome; Ebenezer would engage itself in working for justice on the north side and throughout Chicagoland.

 As Ebenezer re-positioned itself, it adopted a strong Reconciling in Christ stance.
 This means gays and lesbians are welcome to use the building, join the congregation and its leadership, and have their unions blessed by the pastor.
 The building has become a beehive of activity sponsored by the church and by community groups and clubs.

 Our current pastor, Michael Fick, was called to serve in 2011.
-Ebenezer is currently experiencing solid growth in membership and involvement, and discerning the needs of our community and facilities for the years to come.
+Ebenezer is currently experiencing solid growth in membership, vibrant and growing ministries with children, and remarkable diversity of ages and backgrounds in the community, as well as discerning the needs of our community and facilities for the years to come.

-The Sunday worship is a lively expression of the Christian tradition utilizing original music and music from around the world, a variety of instrumentation, and intentional lay leadership alongside the pastor.
+The Sunday liturgy is a lively expression of the Christian tradition utilizing original music and music from around the world, a variety of instrumentation, and intentional lay leadership alongside the pastor.
 Currently the Swedish heritage of the congregation is maintained primarily during December.
 On December 13th, the Swedish-American community meets in the evening to observe St. Lucia Day.
-A Julgudstjanst, or Christmas service in Swedish,is held in the afternoon the Sunday before Christmas in partnership with the office of the Consulate General of Sweden.
+A Julmässa, or Christmas liturgy in Swedish, is held in the afternoon on a Sunday before Christmas in partnership with the office of the Consulate General of Sweden.